Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: Yes

 Respite is only available to families with youth who have been evaluated through the independent assessment process, diagnosed with Serious Emotional Disturbance and enrolled in the Medicaid YES Program.
 Respite care is short-term or temporary care for your youth so you can take a break from caregiving.
 It can last up to 72 consecutive hours when not delivered in a community setting.
 It can last up to 10 consecutive hours when delivered in a community setting.
 Respite is not to be used in place of childcare.
 Only IBHP network providers who have completed Magellan's Respite training can provide this service.